3.2.8 Facilities and Infrastructure

 These investments in facilities and infrastructure must be maintained and updated.
 The supply, rental and maintenance of them provide further wealth creation opportunities to other companies.

 They are not merely enablers to wealth creation: they play an important part in the competitive advantage enjoyed by one business compared to another, and in the competitiveness of the entire economy compared to other countries.
-Britain’s industrial revolution in the 18th century, installing machines to replace manual labour, created enormous wealth and power.
+Britain’s industrial revolution in the 18th century created enormous wealth and power by mechanising repetitive manual tasks to reduce manufacturing costs.
 This started a trend of increasing automation which has spread and continued:

-Robots can automate manual tasks.
+Robots can automate increasingly sophisticated manual tasks.
 An OECD report answers the question Why accelerate the development and deployment of robots?:

 “Robots are an iconic technology of the digital era, whose sophistication and diversity are growing rapidly.
 Autonomous vehicles, drones and automated vacuum cleaners are all widely known.
 Laboratory robots; collaborative industrial robots; ocean-going, space-faring, search-and-rescue robots; and robot surgeons, among many others, are less widely known.
 Progress in robotics is essential to make life easier, cleaner, healthier and richer.”